ProceduresGovernment

 The visualization shows the distribution of Athletes, Coaches and Referees in different industries and economic sectors.

-At second quarter of 2024, the workforce was higher in Amusement Parks and Arcades (54.6%), Professional Athletes and Sports Teams (38.5%), and Justice Administration and Security and Public Order Preservation (3.06%).
+At first quarter of 2025, the workforce was higher in Amusement Parks and Arcades (47.6%), Professional Athletes and Sports Teams (38%), and Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (5.24%).

 Labor Informality